Vegueta-1/PS5-RapidFire-ESP32-C3/README.md

 PS5 DUALSENSE R2 Trigger RAPID-FIRE MOD ESP32 C3 Super Mini— Made by Vegueta1

+Summary of changes

+Resolve the issue where your battery get drained because Deep Sleep bug DEEP-SLEEP FIX (v7.4.7):

+When controller is OFF the R2 sense line can float to a "pressed" voltage.
+This previously blocked deep sleep and caused boot-loops on forced sleep.

+Fixed by:

+1) now samples the ADC This prevents an immediate wake when the line is floating at a “0V” or still stuck at the “pressed” level (controller still off), it re‑enters deep sleep to avoid a boot loop.

+2) Web UI Now has a proper manual deep sleep button section added.
+The Esp32 now will deep sleep AUTO if Controller is not detected.

+Other Minor fixes (v7.4.7):

+1) A small fix On R2 Status Display prevents noise from showing as a small press percentage.
+If you still see a small press percentage on idle run calibration again it will fix the problem.

 ⚠️FULLY WORKING STATUS — READ BEFORE INSTALLING.